Bendahara

-Tasks of the Bendahara
+Tasks of the bendahara

-The closest post which is comparable to the post of the vizier as the Malay kingdoms are Islamic kingdoms.
-As the bendahara is the head of the nobility, the status confers certain responsibility.
-The bendahara is the backbone of the Malay Sultanate.
+The closest post which is comparable to the post of the vizier as the Malay kingdoms were Islamic kingdoms.
+As the bendahara was the head of the nobility, the status conferred certain responsibility.
+The bendahara was the backbone of the Malay Sultanate.
 For the ancient kingdoms of Malacca and Johor, there were many tasks and responsibilities but the primary ones were: